Establishing Your Apartment Budget

 When you’re looking for a new apartment, it is important to know whether it fits in your budget.
 With some serious analysis of your monthly income and expenditures, you can be sure you can afford the place.
 Here’s how to establish your apartment budget:

 Where to Begin

 Split these categories into two major sections: necessary and optional.
 Necessary expenditures are things you cannot live without.
 You need groceries.
 You cannot drive without paying insurance or without buying gas.
-These are also fixed expenses, meaning you must pay them every month at the same amount.
-Your monthly gym membership falls under this category because it is a recurring cost.
+These are fixed expenses, meaning you must pay them every month at the same amount.

 In your apartment budget, rent is a necessary cost.
 A general rule of thumb is that you should never pay more than 30 percent of your take home pay on housing.
 This includes utilities, internet and cable if you choose to have it.
 That apartment you loved may have a rent right at the edge of your 30 percent limit, but if utilities are separate, you probably cannot afford it.